cuernodegazpacho/legotrain/README.md

 moves over them.

 Make sure you mount the sensors in the same way as in the pictures below.
-They should protrude below the main plate so the sensor heads stays close to the color tiles on the track.
+They should protrude below the main plate so the sensor head stays close to the color tiles on the track.
 Mounting them fully recessed inside the train decreases their sensitivity and signal-to-noise ratio by a significant amount, rendering color signal detection very unreliable.

-Vision sensors should be connected to Port B on the Powered Up hub.
+Vision sensors should be connected to Port B on the Powered UP hub.

 #### Vision sensor mounted on 60197 train engine